RenzoBenemerito/RenzoBenemerito-github.io/_posts/2020-10-10-Bending-The-Four-Elements.md

 ### Conclusion

 Avatar has always been one of my favorite TV series.
 It was a pleasure to dedicate an AI project for the show.
 This is also my first project using Tensorflow JS and I am hoping for more projects in the future.
-Feel free to fork the repository and improve upon the project as I know that the action recognition algorithm for punches and kicks is pretty basic.
+Truly, pose estimation has the potential to augment the existing tools in the motion graphics and augmented reality fields.
+Once 3D pose estimation matures to a state that is accurate enough in all conditions and relatively feasible to run on existing machines, we could possibly see shows and movies made with this technology.
+For now, feel free to fork the repository and improve upon the project as I know that the action recognition algorithm for punches and kicks is pretty basic.
 As always, til next post!

 <iframe width="100%" height="550px" src="https://www.youtube.com/embed/egZ9osc29Aw" frameborder="0" allowfullscreen></iframe>